caitlingenna/The-Chaos-Game/README.md

 ![demoImg](demoImage.png)

-This simulation allows the process to be automated and viewed in real time at variable speeds.
+This simulation allows the process to be automated and viewed in real time at variable speeds. <br>
+The current version is deployed at https://caitlingenna.github.io/TheChaosGame/ <br>
 Support for more fractal types coming soon!